LOTI Heroes

 Too Good to Go

-Tackling food waste is a huge part of a sustainable future, and it’s an issue that can be tackled in many ways as our list of LOTI heroes shows.
-Restaurants are at the front line of food waste and unless you are someone like Doug McMaster at Silo, there’s a good chance that a lot of good food is being thrown out when it isn’t sold.
-Enter Too Good to Go an app that connects restaurants with customers who can purchase unsold, perfectly good restaurant dishes at a fraction of the price.
-Not only does it earn the restaurants a bit of extra money, customers get a bargain meal, and the end result has a positive impact on the planet.
+Tackling food waste is a huge part of a sustainable future, and it’s an issue that can be tackled in many ways as our list of LOTI Heroes shows.
+Food manufacturers and restaurants are on the frontline of food waste and, unless you are someone like Doug McMaster at Silo, there’s a high chance that a lot of good food is being thrown out when it isn’t sold.
+Enter Too Good to Go, an app that connects restaurants and wholesalers with customers who can purchase unsold, perfectly good restaurant dishes and food products at a fraction of the price.
+Not only does it earn the businesses a bit of extra money, customers get a bargain meal or parcel of ingredients, and the end result has a positive impact on the planet.
 Now that’s a win-win-win situation.
+In 2023 alone, the business saved 121,686,720 meals from going in the bin through its food bag and parcel offerings for customers and its food management systems for businesses.

 toogoodtogo.co.uk